 Sweating is the body’s way of cooling down and is necessary to prevent overheating.
-However, overactive sweat glands that produce more sweat than your body needs can be embarrassing, cause discomfort and anxiety, and increase your avoidance of social situations.
-Excessive sweating can also result in irritating and painful skin problems, such as infections and chronic peeling.
+However, overactive sweat glands that produce more sweat than your body needs can cause discomfort, anxiety, and embarrassment.

-- Experience.
-Our doctors have successfully diagnosed and managed care for patients with hyperhidrosis.
+Our doctors successfully diagnose and manage care for many patients with hyperhidrosis.
 We offer many treatment options.

 Hyperhidrosis affects children and adolescents.
 Our doctors help many children keep excessive sweating under control, so they can feel confident, enjoy time with friends, and engage in their hobbies.

 Duke University Hospital is proud of our team and the exceptional care they provide.
 They are why we are once again recognized as the best hospital in North Carolina, and nationally ranked in 11 adult and 9 pediatric specialties by U.S. News & World Report for 2021–2022.